Last updated on 2026-01-21

 Program structure

-The Bachelor of Interior Design (Honours) program spans a duration of four years and includes a co-op option.
-The program structure is designed to provide a comprehensive education in interior design, with a focus on both theoretical knowledge and practical application.
-Key features of the program structure include:
+The Bachelor of Interior Design (Honours) program spans a duration of four years and includes a co-op option that allows students to gain real-world experience through paid work terms.
+The program structure is designed to provide a comprehensive education in interior design, with a focus on:

 Featured Experiences

-• Design Studio Experiences: Hands-on projects that allow students to apply their knowledge in practical settings.
+- Design Studio Experiences: Hands-on learning in design studios allows students to apply theoretical knowledge to practical projects.

-• Building Biology Advocate Certification: Students earn this certification by completing the required construction courses, focusing on healthy building practices.
+- Building Biology Advocate Certification: Students earn this certification, focusing on the science of healthy buildings, enhancing their qualifications.

-• Community Engagement: Opportunities to work on community-based projects that address real-world design challenges.
+- Community Engagement: Opportunities to work on community-based projects, fostering connections with the local design community.

 Career Options

-Graduates of the Bachelor of Interior Design (Honours) program have a wide range of career options available to them in Canada.
-Some potential job roles include:
+Graduates of the Bachelor of Interior Design (Honours) program can pursue a variety of career paths in Canada, including:

-• Interior Designer: Responsible for creating functional and aesthetically pleasing interior spaces for residential and commercial clients.
+- Interior Designer: Create functional and aesthetically pleasing spaces for residential, commercial, and institutional clients.

-• Project Manager: Oversees design projects from conception to completion, ensuring that they are completed on time and within budget.
+- Project Manager: Oversee interior design projects from conception to completion, ensuring that all aspects are executed efficiently and effectively.

-• Environmental Designer: Focuses on sustainable design practices, creating spaces that are environmentally friendly and promote well-being.
+- Environmental Designer: Focus on sustainable design practices, creating spaces that are environmentally friendly and promote well-being.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.